sauravhiremath/ptransfer/README.md

 *File transfer over parallel TCP, requires port-forwarding your TCP ports.*

-This program pays homage to [magic-ptransfer](https://github.com/warner/magic-ptransfer) except it doesn't have the rendevous server, or the transit relay.
+Heavily inspired from [magic-wormhole](https://github.com/warner/magic-wormhole) and [wormhole](https://github.com/schollz/wormhole) except it doesn't have the rendevous server, or the transit relay.
 It's not really anything like it, except that its file transfer over TCP with AES-128 encryption built over it.
 Here you can transfer a file using multiple TCP ports simultaneously.

 ## Normal use